Mean field singular stochastic PDEs: Propagation of chaos

-to $0$ granted by the law of large numbers entails the convergence of $\mcW_{p,C_TC^\alpha}\big(\frac{1}{n}\sum_{i=1}^n \delta_{u^{i,n}} , \mcL(u)\big)$ to $0$, where $u$ is the function associated with the solution $\bf u$ of the mean field dynamics \eqref{EqMainEq}.
+where $u$ is the function associated with the solution $\bf u$ of the mean field dynamics \eqref{EqMainEq}.
 It follows then from Sznitman's Proposition 2.2 in \cite{Snitzman89} that there is propagation of chaos for the system \eqref{EqSystemSingular} of interacting fields to the mean field limit dynamics \eqref{EqMainEq}.

 \ssk